The impact of projection effects on cluster observables: stacked lensing and projected clustering: Introduction

 \section{Introduction}

 Galaxy clusters are the most massive gravitationally self-bound objects in the Universe.
 These clusters form at the rare high peaks of the primordial density fluctuations, and they subsequently trace the growth of structure in the Universe as they grow in mass and abundance.
 As such, clusters constitute a natural cosmological probe for constraining the properties of the primordial fluctuations \citep{1986ApJ...304...15B,2008ApJ...687...12D,2006ApJ...652...71W} as well as cosmological parameters including the nature of dark energy \citep{Whieetal:93,Haiman:2001,Vikhlininetal:09,Rozoetal:10,TakadaBridle:07,OguriTakada:2011} \citep[also see][for a review]{Weinberg:2013}.
-Many current and future surveys, such as the Hyper Suprime-Cam (HSC) survey \citep{HSCOverview:17}, the Dark Energy Survey\footnote{\url{ https://www.darkenergysurvey.org}} (DES), the Large Synoptic Survey Telescope\footnote{\url{https://www.lsst.org}} (LSST), \textit{Euclid}\footnote{\url{ https://sci.esa.int/web/euclid}}, and the Wide-Field Infrared Survey Telescope\footnote{\url{https://wfirst.gsfc.nasa.gov}} (WFIRST), are aiming to capitalize on this prospect by utilizing clusters as one of their key cosmological probes.
+Many current and future surveys, such as the Hyper Suprime-Cam (HSC) survey \citep{HSCOverview:17}, the Dark Energy Survey\footnote{\url{ https://www.darkenergysurvey.org}} (DES) \citep{DES2005}, the Kilo Degree Survey\footnote{\url{http://kids.strw.leidenuniv.nl/}} (KiDS) \citep{KiDs2015}, the Rubin Observatory Legacy Survey of Space and Time\footnote{\url{https://www.lsst.org}} (LSST) \citep{LSST2009}, \textit{Euclid}\footnote{\url{ https://sci.esa.int/web/euclid}} \citep{euclid2018}, and the Nancy Grace Roman Telescope\footnote{\url{https://wfirst.gsfc.nasa.gov}} \citep{WFIRST2019}, are aiming to capitalize on this prospect by utilizing clusters as one of their key cosmological probes.
 We expect these surveys to find galaxy clusters in unprecedented numbers and carry out cluster-based cosmology analyses with great statistical precision if systematic effects are well under control.